mesosphere/dcos-commons/frameworks/hdfs/docs/security.md

 menuWeight: 22
 ---

-# DC/OS Apache Kafka Security
+# DC/OS Apache HDFS Security

-The DC/OS Apache Kafka service supports Kafka's native transport encryption, authentication, and authorization mechanisms.
+The DC/OS Apache HDFS service supports HDFS's native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the usage of these important features.

-A good overview of these features can be found [here](https://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption/), and Kafka's security documentation can be found [here](http://kafka.apache.org/documentation/#security).
+A good overview of these features can be found [here](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SecureMode.html).

 *Note*: These security features are only available on DC/OS Enterprise 1.10 and above.

 ## Transport Encryption

-With transport encryption enabled, DC/OS Apache Kafka will automatically deploy all brokers with the correct configuration to communicate via SSL.
-The Brokers will communicate securely between themselves using SSL.
+With transport encryption enabled, DC/OS Apache HDFS will automatically deploy all nodes with the correct configuration to encrypt communication via TLS.
+The nodes will communicate securely between themselves using TLS.
 Optionally, plaintext communication can be left open to clients.

 The service uses the [DC/OS CA](https://docs.mesosphere.com/latest/security/ent/tls-ssl/) to generate the SSL artifacts that it uses to secure the service.
 Any client that trusts the DC/OS CA will consider the service's certificates valid.